telegrammae/botomat/botomat/README.md

 }
 ```

-The program accepts one command-line argument.
+The program accepts two command-line arguments.
 ```
 -robots int
-      how many robots to run at the same time (default 1)
+      how many robots to run at the same time (default 1) -tasks int
+      how many random tasks to generate (default 50)
 ```
 So the program above can be run like so:
 ```